dsagal/pynbox/README.md

 ### Managing the Docker build

 Packages internal to the sandbox are OS-independent, and built using Docker.
 These are known as "webports".
-When running `./pynbox build` to build them, it automatically builds a Docker image named `pynbox-webports` and runs it as a Docker container named `pynbox-webports1`.
+When running `./pynbox build` to build them, it automatically creates a Docker image named `pynbox-webports` and runs it as a Docker container named `pynbox-webports1`.
 It then executes commands within that Docker container.